 6 Ways to Support My Anxious Child During the Holidays

-There is just so much to be excited for in November and December, especially if you’re a kid.
+There is just so much to be excited for in December, especially if you’re a kid.
 There are colorful lights, cheery music, candy, presents, parties…and the list just goes on.

 But they can also be overwhelming.

 My 7-year-old son has been dealing with anxiety for most of his life.
 Different routines, sensory overload, too many activities — all of these things are big stressors for my son.
 They are also things he enjoys in moderation.

 I tend to go overboard for the holidays.
 I have Christmas music playing as soon as the Halloween decorations are put away.
 There are lights and tchotchkes all over the place.
 I have special holiday crafts and projects and have the kids help me pick out gifts for each other.